OliverLarsson/portfolio-manager/README.md

 Framer X mockup:
 - Framer X is a software that allows you to draw, style, and export responsive mockups.
 It comes with loads of features both locally and in the Framer X store, giving you plenty of options in designing the product.
-- As far as viewing the Framer X document, you'll need to download the software.
+- You'll need to download the Framer X software to view the mockup.framerx file.
 It comes with a 14-day free trial with no card needed, so you don't have to worry about accidentally forgetting to cancel the subscription and getting charged.
 - I'll also be uploading a PDF of the mockup into the Checkpoints/Checkpoint_1 folder on GitHub so it's viewable without the software.
 - https://framer.com/